Skip to Content

 Companion Planting

-Tomatoes + Basil Enhanced flavor Pest deterrent
+Tomatoes + Basil Enhanced flavor, pest control

-Beans + Corn Nitrogen fixing Structural support
+Beans + Corn Nitrogen fixing, structural support

-Lettuce + Radishes Quick harvest Soil aeration
+Lettuce + Radishes Quick harvest, soil aeration

 Garden Layout Tips